metrumresearchgroup/acop_2020_torsten_parallelization/readme.md

 All models in this study are located in `cmdstan/examples/`.

-<a id="org602edfa"></a>
+<a id="org8f0e356"></a>

 # Cross-chain warmup benchmarks

-The following models from [posteriordb](https://github.com/MansMeg/posteriordb) are used for benchmark: arK, arK-arK, eight\\<sub>schools</sub>, garch-garch11, radon, sblrc-blr, SIR. `scripts/run_cc.R` contains some scripts used for parallel runs as well as summary generation.
+The following models from [posteriordb](https://github.com/MansMeg/posteriordb) are used for benchmark: arK, arK-arK, eight\_schools, garch-garch11, radon, sblrc-blr, SIR. `scripts/run_cc.R` contains some scripts used for parallel runs as well as summary generation.
 In particular, given a `stanfit` object, the performance summary can be obtained by

 ```r
 source("scripts/run_cc.R")